I closed the book, put down the lighted magnifier and realized this might be the last one I’d ever read.

 “Wouldn’t you be upset if you were me, Jen?
 Tell me you wouldn’t,” I said.

 “I would be and I am, Dave.
 But sitting here silently raging in the dark isn’t going to change that.
-Now let’s about this some so we can figure out what we’re going to do when…you know.”
+Now let’s talk about this some so we can figure out what we’re going to do when…you know.”

 “Are you kidding?”
 I said, jumping up from my chair and moving toward her voice.
 I tripped over the ottoman and fell to the floor, banging my head and seeing flashes of light like I hadn’t seen in months.